 - Shoot within an appropriate distance for flash photography (p.
-66). - Set the flash to (9) (p.
-59).
+67). - Set the flash to (9, 19).

 White dots appear on the image when shooting with the flash.

 • Light from the flash has reflected off dust particles or other objects in the air.